Shraneid/MonopolyProject/README.md

 # Monopoly Project
 ![](http://c.shld.net/rpx/i/s/i/spin/10000351/prod_12303494912??hei=64&wid=64&qlt=50)
-The objective of the project isto simulatea simplified version of theMonopoly™ game
+The objective of the project is to simulate a simplified version of the Monopoly™ game

+# Introduction
 A set of players is given, each with name and initial position.
-Dices are rolled and players’positions on the game board will change.The game is played on a circular game board, composed of 40 positions on the board, indexed from 0 to 39.
+Dices are rolled and players positions on the game board will change.
+The game is played on a circular game board, composed of 40 positions on the board, indexed from 0 to 39.
 If a player reaches position 39 and still needs to move forward, he'll continue from position 0.
 In other words, positions 38, 39, 0, 1, 2 are contiguous

 Each player rolls two dice and moves forward by a number of positions equal to the sum of the numbers told by the two dice.